canonical/certification-docs/Self-Test_Guide.rst

 the server mirrors its console output to a serial port device, which in turn is intercepted by the BMC and made accessible to you.
-Using SoL may be helpful when a server fails to enlist, commission, or deploy; or sometimes even if works correctly but you need to adjust its firmware settings remotely or obtain a record of early boot messages.
+Using SoL may be helpful when a server fails to enlist, commission, or deploy; or sometimes even if it works correctly but you need to adjust its firmware settings remotely or obtain a record of early boot messages.

 The details of SoL configuration vary from one server to another.
 Broadly